ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [3](#_footnoteref_3).
-Of course even digital electric signals can not really \"jump\" from one digital state to another, but the transition time is much shorter than the time duration of the steady state, so the signal has a rectangular shape when we watch it on an oscilloscope, it looks like \_\_\--\_\_\--\_\_.
+Of course even digital electric signals can not really "jump" from one digital state to another, but the transition time is much shorter than the time duration of the steady state, so the signal has a rectangular shape when we watch it on an oscilloscope, it looks like \_\_\--\_\_\--\_\_.